publicinnovation/openorg/chapters/3_social-impact-model.md

 Source: http://www.policycommons.org/?p=85 (also in IBM “Designing Open Projects")

 Because so much of the work of innovation requires a networked approach, we must create the spaces in which individuals and organizations can not only connect with each other, but also have a keen understanding of who’s doing what.
-This helps to avoid duplication of effort and ensures added value is consistently being contributed across the larger ecosystem.
+This helps to avoid duplication of effort and ensures added value is consistently being distributed across the larger ecosystem.

 ### 2. Civic and Social Innovation Ecosystem